-The global Internet of Things (IoT) in healthcare market is expected to grow from USD 72.5 billion in 2020 to USD 188.2 billion by 2025 at a Compound Annual Growth Rate (CAGR) of 21.0% during the forecast period.
-Major factors driving the growth of the market are the rising focus on active patient engagement and patient-centric care, growing need for adoption of cost-control measures in the healthcare sector, and growth of high-speed network technologies for IoT connectivity.
+The global IoT in Healthcare market size is projected to grow from USD 127.7 billion in 2023 to USD 289.2 billion by 2028, at a Compound Annual Growth Rate (CAGR) of 17.8% during the forecast period.
+Various factors such as the rising focus on active patient engagement and patient-centric care, growing need for the adoption of cost-control measures in healthcare, increasing adoption of high-speed network technologies for IoT connectivity, evolution of complementing technologies, including AI and big data, and need for healthcare services in remote locations are expected to drive the growth of the IoT in healthcare market.

 To know about the assumptions considered for the study download the pdf brochure

-IoT in Healthcare Market by Component (Medical Device, Systems & Software, Services, and Connectivity Technology), Application (Telemedicine, Connected Imaging, and Inpatient Monitoring), End User, and Region - Global Forecast to 2025
+IoT in Healthcare Market by Component (Medical Device, Systems & Software, Services, and Connectivity Technology), Application (Telemedicine, Connected Imaging, and Inpatient Monitoring), End User and Region - Global Forecast to 2028

 Mr. Aashish Mehra